santosh-suresh/challenge1/README.md

 etc)
 * Once you have done that and ready with a solution, raise a pull request to my repo
+* All solutions should have unit tests (or specs) without which they will not be merged back to the repo.
 * The challenge should be completed by Monday 7th November 2016.
 Pull requests raised after that will not be considered